Skip to content

 What about my flowerbeds?

 I can help if the beds are an extension of an overall naturalized design, but I do not tend formal flowerbeds or containers.
-However, I love to assistant vegetable and flower gardeners who need some company, because I want to make it possible for physically challenged or overwhelmed individuals to continue to enjoy their garden hobby.
+However, I love to assistant DIY vegetable and flower gardeners who need some company.
+I want to make it possible for them to continue to enjoy their garden hobby despite being physically challenged or overwhelmed with too much work.

 Do you have references?